 How much does an online master's in forensic science degree cost?

-Average tuition costs for online degree programs vary depending on whether you qualify for in-state or out-of-state tuition.
-Typically, an online program will be more cost-effective than attending a traditional campus as an out-of-state student.
-However, online students usually pay the same fees as in-person students, including those for technology and library use, student activities, facility maintenance, and student health.
+Online students usually pay the same fees as in-person students, including those for technology and library use, student activities, facility maintenance, and student health.
 Moreover, many schools charge an additional per-credit fee for web-based courses.
-You will likely pay between $11,000 and $25,000 to earn an online master’s in forensic science degree.

 How long does it take to earn an online master's in forensic science degree?

-Is an online Master’s in Forensic Science worth it?
+Is an online master’s in forensic science worth it?

 There’s no reason to be concerned about earning your degree online rather than in-person.
 A Northeastern University study found that most HR professionals believe degrees earned online are just as valuable as those earned on campus.
 In fact, many hiring managers even believe online degrees are more valuable, as completing an online program indicates that candidates are self-motivated and have strong time management skills.

 Also, advancing beyond an undergraduate education and earning a master’s degree would likely be well worth the time and effort.
-According to the Bureau of Labor Statistics, workers with a master’s earn an average salary of $1,661 per week, while those with a bachelor’s earn $1,432 per week.
+According to the Bureau of Labor Statistics, workers with a master’s earn an average salary of $1,737 per week, while those with a bachelor’s earn $1,493 per week.
 This difference can add up to a significant sum over the course of your career.